 ☛ In this type of farming all the produced crops or nearly so consumed by the people of that farming area.

-☛ It can be classified in two categories_
+☛ It can be classified into two categories_

 ◘ 1.
 Primitive Subsistence Agriculture